holochain/holochain-rust/doc/architecture/decisions/0011-build-hcadmin-app-with-qt-c.md

 ## Decision

-Use Qt framework for building a cross platform Holochain app container as a replacement for *hcadmin* for Holochain app managament & deployment, and possiblly integrating *hcd* into it if we can manage the Rust integration.
+Use Qt framework for building a cross platform Holochain app container as a replacement for *hcadmin* for Holochain app management & deployment, and possiblly integrating *hcd* into it if we can manage the Rust integration.

 ## Consequences

 * We could have a system tray app to manage/start/stop HC apps.
 * We could have the exact same UI on all relevant platforms including mobile with only one code base.
 * -> a mobile app would be easy to build.
-* C++ code needs to be maintained.
+* Cross-platform C++ code needs to be maintained.
-* UI/UX needs to be considered re conforming to different platform standards vs. creating one HC design & feel.
+* UI/UX needs to be considered regarding conforming to different platform standards vs. creating one HC design & feel.
 * We need to figure out how to incorporate the rust based binary.